 Banks are quite strict in screening loan applications to make sure that their borrowers are real people and with a real need to borrow money for a home purchase.

-As such, all the documents that you’ll submit to them should be up-to-date, accurate, and consistent with each other.
+As such, all the housing loan requirements and documents that you’ll submit to them should be up-to-date, accurate, and consistent with each other.
 Any small mistake will cause your application to be rejected.
 But don’t worry—banks usually give applicants some leeway to correct any inconsistencies in their records.

 Looking to fast-track your housing loan approval process?
 Consider working with a mortgage brokering company.
 Mortgage brokers are professionals who give home buyers sound financial advice.
 They also make home acquisition much simpler by helping you prepare the paperwork and eliminating the need for you to talk to different banks.